AKASHDEEPMAHATA/1cloud/README.md

 # 1cloud
-1cloud  is a file storage and synchronization service developed by Akashdeep Mahata.
+1cloud  is a file storage and synchronization service.
 It allows users to store files in the cloud, synchronize files across devices, and share files.